-The Royal Falkland Islands Police currently has an establishment of 14 Police Constables, 4 Detective Constables, 12 Reserve Police Constables (similar to UK special constables but paid), 2 uniform Sergeants, a Detective Sergeant, an Inspector and a Superintendent who is the Chief Police Officer.
-Five police support staff are employed.
-There is the Senior Clerk, a Licensing Officer, a full time Station Enquiry Officer and two part-time station enquiry officers.
+The Royal Falkland Islands Police currently has an establishment of 12 Police Constables, 3 Detective Constables, 8 Reserve Police Constables (similar to UK special constables but paid), 2 uniform Sergeants, a Detective Sergeant, an Inspector and a Superintendent who is the Chief Police Officer.
+Four police support staff are employed.
+There is the Senior Clerk, a Licensing Officer, and two Station Enquiry Officers.

 The islands’ prison is contained within the police building, up to November 2014 this was staffed by police officers.
 However the service has evolved, and now has a dedicated prison manager and four prison officers.

 All military police serving with the Joint Service Police & Security Unit (JSPSU) of British Forces South Atlantic are sworn in as Royal Falkland Islands Police Reserve Constables and gain civil as well as military police powers while deployed on the islands.